 Statement of Timothy J. Muris*

-* The views expressed are those of the FTC Chairman Muris and do not necessarily reflect those of the Federal Trade Commission.
+*The views expressed are those of FTC Chairman Muris and do not necessarily reflect those of the Federal Trade Commission or any other Commissioner.

 I applaud Secretary Thompson and Dr. Crawford for the announcement today of the recommendations of the FDA's Obesity Working Group.

 The substantial increase in adult and childhood obesity in the United States and the toll it takes on America's health is a concern for us all.
 Although there are no quick fixes, the FDA report focuses on the essential point - calories do count.
 Providing Americans with better information to make better choices about their diets is crucial in any response to this problem.
 I fully support the efforts of the FDA on food labeling and the Administration's battle against this public health crisis.

 Under Secretary Thompson's leadership, HHS has launched a comprehensive campaign to reverse the obesity trend by raising public awareness and educating Americans about basic steps to take responsibility for their health, such as improving their diets and increasing their physical activity.
 These are steps we can take to obtain healthier weight.
 The FDA's Obesity Working Group focused on one key fact - weight control is a function of the balance between the calories you eat and those you burn.
 The Report examines the implications of this fundamental point for the FDA's public health mission, and it provides a thorough examination of how food labeling can help consumers reduce caloric intake.

 Food labeling and advertising can be critical channels to provide consumers with the information to make better food choices.
 The FDA and the Federal Trade Commission should further the free flow of truthful and non-misleading information about the nutritional profile and health effects of foods.
 Competition about the health effects of food also can provide a powerful economic incentive for companies to develop and market healthier foods, including foods with fewer calories.